Quickstart

 Resources

-the sample application at three different stages of its lifecycle, with three
+at three different stages of its lifecycle, with three slightly different

-slightly different configurations, to three different namespaces in our local
+configurations, to three different namespaces in our local cluster:

 metadata: